Using MQTT Over WebSockets with Mosquitto

 Here is a list of other test brokers with Port numbers

-When websockets are enabled you have the option of serving standard html web pages.
+When websockets are enabled on mosquitto you have the option of serving standard html web pages.

 I use this to serve the Javascript MQTT page.